beastbytes/wizard/README.md

 # Wizard
-Wizard to handle multi-step forms.
+Wizard to handle multistep forms.

 ## Features

 - All forms submit to the same URL
 - Next/Previous or Forward Only navigation
 - Looping
-  - repeat one or more steps on a form as many times as needed
+  - repeat one or more steps as many times as needed
 - Plot Branching Navigation (PBN)
-  - allows the form to decide which path to take depending on the user's response
+  - decide which path to take depending on the user's response
 - Step Timeout
   - steps can have a timeout to ensure a user responds within a given time
 - Save/Restore